giovanni-iannaccone/mix/README.md

 }
 ```

-## 🧩 Contributing
+# 🧩 Contributing
 We welcome contributions!
 Please follow these steps:

-    Fork the repository.
+1. Fork the repository.
-    Create a new branch ( using this convention).
+2. Create a new branch ( using <a href="https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534">this</a> convention).
-    Make your changes and commit them with descriptive messages.
+3. Make your changes and commit them with descriptive messages.
-    Push your changes to your fork.
+4. Push your changes to your fork.
-    Create a pull request to the main repository.
+5. Create a pull request to the main repository.

 ### 🍃 Contributors
 <a href="https://github.com/giovanni-iannaccone/mix/graphs/contributors">